gunjanjaswal/Wordpress-Emoji-Reactions/README.md

 ### From GitHub:

 1. Download the zip file from this repository
-2. Upload the `wp-emoji-reactions` folder to the `/wp-content/plugins/` directory
+2. Upload the `emojis-for-posts-and-pages` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Settings > Emoji Reactions to configure the plugin

 ### From WordPress.org:

-1. Search for "WP Emoji Reactions" in the WordPress plugin repository
+1. Search for "Emojis for Posts and Pages" in the WordPress plugin repository
 2. Click "Install Now" and then "Activate"
 3. Go to Settings > Emoji Reactions to configure the plugin